 Phuket’s Biggest Water Park with 25+ Rides and Wave Pool

 Andamanda Water Park is the largest water park in Phuket, and since Blue Tree Lagoon closed in 2024, it’s now the undisputed best on the island.
-I’ve been here several times since it opened in 2022, and it keeps getting better.
+I’ve been here several times since it opened in 2022, and as someone who’s lived in Phuket since 1994, I can say it keeps getting better.
 The park is located in Kathu, about 20 minutes from Patong and just a few minutes before Phuket Town, not far from the Central Phuket shopping mall.
 The size is hard to miss: 100,000 square metres of slides, pools, wave machines, bars, and restaurants, all designed around Thai mythology themes.
+See our full guide to things to do in Phuket for more.

 Andamanda Water Park Quick Info